Updated: Dec 12, 2022

 Many of us understand the ethics of fast fashion and fair trade tea, but how often have we stepped back and thought about where our super is invested?
 Likely, never.

 Superannuation can be a daunting topic — the simplest option is often to leave it with our employer.
-Set it once and let it become a case of out of sight out of mind.
+Set it once and let it become a case of out of sight, out of mind.
 If this sounds like you, you’re not alone (have a look here to learn the basics).
-A report from the Australian Government in 2018 found that only 1 in 10 Australian's had a very good understanding of where their funds were being invested and up to 30% of members had no understanding of the different investment options available to them.
+A report from the Australian Government in 2018 found that only 1 in 10 Australians understood where their funds were being invested, and up to 30% of members had no understanding of the different investment options available to them.

 So why is this a problem?

 Your super is being poured into investments that have real-world impacts, and most of us don’t know where our money is going.
 So why should we be worried?

 Superfunds are notoriously bad at cleaning up their act.
 One study done by Market Forces found that 82% of Australian super funds are at risk of legal action over climate failure.
 Every year, hundreds of millions of dollars are poured into some of Australia’s dirtiest companies.
 Without paying close attention, this can be a detriment to ourselves, society, and our environment.

 This article is a simple guide to finding sustainable super options and ensuring your retirement plan contributes towards a sustainable, cleaner, and safer future.